Imitation Controlled Substance (Marijuana) – NRS 453.321

 Bail amounts on charges of Imitation Controlled Substances depend on whether the crime is charge as a misdemeanor, or the Category felony but range from $1,000 to $10,000, to ‘No Bail,’ where the Court would need to set the bail after the defendant appears to answer the charge.

-If you have been charged with a marijuana related offense, please call us at 702-405-0001 for a free consultation with an attorney.
+If you have been charged with a marijuana related offense, please call us now at (702) 405-0001 to arrange a consultation.